zkamvar/user2021/prose.md

 ### Opportunity

-Of course, our solution ticks all the boxes that satisfy our design choices in that it's modular, but if we ended up designing something that R enthusiasts love, but is unusable by newcomers, Python, or Matlab folks, then we are not valuing all contributions.
+Our solution ticks all the boxes that satisfy our design choices, but if we ended up designing something that R enthusiasts love, but is unusable by newcomers, Python, or Matlab folks, then we are not in line with our value of being inclusive of all.

-Again, the whole point of this exercise is to get us back to a place where the authors can focus on the content over the tools.
-We want to get back to a place where people can place their markdown/RMarkdown/MyST notebooks in a folder and create a lesson directly from these sources.
-It shouldn't matter what language is used as long as it is usable.
-To do this, we needed to test the minimal viable product on actual maintainers and we needed to make sure that they were spread across the spectrum of
+Our goal is for authors to focus on the content over the tooling.
+We want lesson authors to create a lesson directly from the source they already work with: markdown/RMarkdown/MyST notebooks.
+To do this, we needed to test the minimal viable product on actual maintainers and we needed to make sure that they were spread across the spectrum of familiarity with:

  - using R,
- - familiarity with the current infrastructure
+ - the current infrastructure,
- - familiarity with The Carpentries.
+ - the way The Carpentries operates.

-We recruited a total of 19 volunteers to run through the Alpha Test, which tested the participants ability to install the infrastructure, create a lesson, modify a lesson, and contribute to an existing lesson.
-After the tests, we asked for 20 minute open-ended interviews about their experience with the new tempalte to see what features people kept stumbling over.
-I want to take a moment to thank the folks who have helped with the Alpha testing, some of whom were part of The Carpentries core team.
+We recruited a total of 19 volunteers to run through Alpha Testing, which tested the participants ability to install the required software and packages, create, modify, and contribute to lessons.
+After the tests, I interviewed for 20 minutes volunteers about their experience to identify the features people kept stumbling over.
+I want to take a moment to thank everyone who has participated, some of whom are part of The Carpentries core team.
 I don't have the time to go into detail about the results, but a big takeaway from this was that everyone was able to install the infrastructure and any problems that occured were from Git/GitHub, which is a big improvement over the current system.